Benefits of training with a COROS watch

 Pairing your COROS watch with your Runna plan

-To pair your COROS watch with your Runna plan, click Connected Apps and turn on the COROS connection.
+To pair your COROS watch with your Runna plan, head to your Runna Profile, click Connected Apps and turn on the COROS connection.
 You’ll be prompted to login with your COROS credentials and the workouts will be synced automatically to your COROS app and watch.
 When you switch plan or edit your current plan, we’ll automatically update your workouts for you.
 Please note that your COROS workout will appear in the same unit of measurement as your Runna plan so we recommend making sure your COROS account is configured to use that same unit of measurement.

 Our COROS integration will automatically sync any future unlocked weeks to your COROS connect profile.
 For users on a free week, they'll get access to workouts from that week only.
 For Runna Premium users, we'll automatically sync the following 7 days of workouts to your profile.